 Abstract.
 Dynamic Vibration Neutralizers have been used for almost a century to reduce vibration and acoustical noise in many mechanical structures.
-Nowadays, viscoelastic neutralizers are used due to its accurate and simple modeling by fractional calculus and generalized quantities, besides its easy manufacturing and design advantages like wideband application and significant energy dissipation.
+Nowadays, viscoelastic neutralizers are used due to their accurate and simple modeling by fractional calculus and generalized quantities as well as their easy manufacturing and design advantages such the wideband application and significant energy dissipation.
 However, the viscoelastic material characteristics change as temperature varies, causing detuning and low performance.
-A hybrid electro-viscoelastic dynamic vibration neutralizer is modeled.
+In the present work, a hybrid electroviscoelastic dynamic vibration neutralizer is presented.
 The electrodynamical component of this neutralizer is made of a permanent magnet, a moving coil and a connected electric circuit.
 Its goal is to compensate temperature-detuning loss.
 Numerical simulations quantify the detuning phenomenon.
-Optimum performance for the hybrid neutralizer is achieved and its behavior is analyzed in many situations.
-The best performance occurs in high temperatures, for primary systems with low natural frequencies, regardless of the primary system mass or the used viscoelastic material.
-The hybrid neutralizer action with short-circuited coil is similar to the obtained performance using optimum values for a series RLC resonant circuit.
-A prototype device is built.
-Measurements confirm its action in compensating temperature-detuning loss, mainly by means of adding damping to the system.
+Optimum performance for the hybrid neutralizer is achieved with nonlinear optimization tchniques and its behavior is analyzed in different situations.
+Numerical simulations include the device performance with temperature variation, different viscoelastic materials, primary system mass and natural frequency variation.
+A prototype device was built and measurements were compared with simulations.
+Results are discussed and indicate the device application field.

-Keywords: Electro-viscoelastic neutralizer, Viscoelastic material, Non-linear optimization techniques
+Keywords: Vibration control, Electro-viscoelastic neutralizer, Viscoelastic material, Nonlinear optimization techniques